 2) Open Terminal and enter the following command (for Big Sur only):

 sudo atsutil databases -remove

 Enter your administrator password when prompted.
+Your password will not be visible as you type.
 This removes all font cache files maintained by macOS.

 For Monterey or later, use this command:

 atsutil databases -removeUser

 This removes all font cache files of the currently logged in user account.

 3) Restart your Mac and immediately hold down the Shift key to boot into Safe Mode.
 Keep holding the Shift key until macOS asks you to log in to your user account (you will get this screen on a Safe Mode boot even if your Mac is set to automatically log in).
 Let the Mac finish booting to the desktop and then restart normally.
 This will clear the remainder of Font Book’s database and the cache files for the user account you logged into in Safe Mode.

 Do you need to use a font manager at all?
 Actually, no. You can activate fonts by placing them into either of the Fonts folders of your drive mentioned in section 4 and removing them when you want those fonts closed.
 For convenience sake, I would suggest always using the common /Library/Fonts/ folder.
 Fonts placed in this folder will be active to all users of that Mac.
 If there is some font you don’t want other users of that Mac to have access to, place them in your user account fonts folder, which is located at ~/Library/Fonts/.
 The most convenient way to use this method is to create an alias of the Fonts folder you want to use on the desktop.
 That way, you don’t have to keep opening the hard drive and clicking down through the folders of the disk hierarchy to get to it.